NEWS

-Creative Writing Masters Program (MFA) | Masters in Writing
+Creative Writing Masters Program (MFA) About the Masters in Writing

 The Master of Fine Arts in Creative Writing is a 45-credit-hour terminal degree.
 The workshop-driven program provides students a rigorous creative environment to pursue fiction, poetry, or creative non-fiction writing, building on a rich foundation of apprenticeship and critical studies.
+Earn a terminal degree in creative writing in two years with our accelerated, low-residency MFA program.
+Students can study anywhere in the world, joining faculty, guest authors like Bret Lott and Scott Cairns, and peers at two annual Texas-based writers retreats.
 A parallel MFA in Screenwriting is also available.

-Between residencies, students work from home, maintaining connections with their cohort through online workshops and ongoing coursework.
+ongoing coursework.
 These long-distance classes preserve HCU’s apprenticeship model, providing frequent feedback and personalized direction from each student’s writing mentors and peers.
 While the low-residency model allows writers to continue to live and work in their home cities, students should expect to commit considerable time every week to practicing their craft in order to successfully develop and hone their creative skills.

-The accelerated schedule allows students to complete the MFA degree in less than two years.
+The accelerated schedule allows students to complete the MFA degree in two years.
 For professional writers, the Master of Fine Arts serves as a terminally qualifying degree, allowing successful graduates to teach at the university level.
 However, the program’s primary goal is to nurture students’ creative potential, ensuring that their artistic craft is sharpened and developed.

 Most importantly, the core of this degree remains HCU’s steadfast commitment to providing a learning experience that instills in students a passion for academic, spiritual and professional excellence as a result of our Christian convictions.
 Students learn how this faith has guided writers, storytellers, and artists throughout history and will be inspired by this rich heritage as together we seek to craft new works reflecting our Creator’s goodness, truth, and beauty.